Summer School at the Central University of Tibetan Studies

 In addition they attend a number of incidental lectures on Tibetan politics, art history and iconography, music and medicine.
 This programme is taught entirely by the teaching staff of the Central University of Tibetan Studies.
 The students also participate in a number of ancillary activities, including an Indian classical music concert, tours of Varanasi and travel to important Buddhist sites India, including Bodh Gaya, Raj Gir and the ruins of Nalanda University.

 During this time the students reside on the campus of the Central University of Tibetan Studies.
 Each student will be assigned a student colleague drawn from the student body of Central University of Tibetan Studies who helps in acculturation and gives a "student's eye view" of Tibetan culture.
 The course (HPA 276/376) is weighted at 25%.
 Students are assessed on the basis of intellectual journals and a final examination.

-Philsophy at UTas organises all travel, accomodations and other essential arrangements in India, and round-trip travel from Hobart to and from Sarnath for all students travelling from Tasmania.
+Philosophy at UTAS organises all travel, accommodation and other essential arrangements in India, and round-trip travel from Hobart to and from Sarnath for all students travelling from Tasmania.
 Any student enrolled in a university who has completed the first year is eligible.
-For further information, contact Bronwyn Peters, Executive Officer.
+For further information, contact School of Humanities.